deepak-chaurasiyaa/lybrate-Clone-express-/README.md

 ### welcome to this repo,

-as part of unit2 construct week our team(sagar, deepak, ankur and harsh) was asigned a task to clone the website lybrate(https://www.lybrate.com/?lpt=NAV), we have worked 4 days straight day and night and given our best to clone in the best possible way we can.
+as part of unit3 construct week our team(sagar, deepak, ankur and harsh) was asigned a task to clone the website lybrate(https://www.lybrate.com/?lpt=NAV), we have worked whole one week and given our best to clone in the best possible way we can.

 ### TOOLS AND TECHNOLOGY USED >

-- HTML (through ejs)
+- HTML (through ejs templeate engine)
 - css
 - javascript
 - js dom manipulation